Azure/aks-engine/docs/topics/certificaterotation.md

 ## Preparation

-**CAUTION**: Before rotation, it's preferrable to back up your cluster:
+**CAUTION**: Rotating certificates can break component connectivity and leave the cluster in an unrecoverable state.
+Before performing any of these instructions on a live cluster, it is preferrable to backup your cluster state and migrate critical workloads to another cluster.

 // TODO: add more detailed instructions on backing up the etcd cluster data.